 [CS363] Robotics Addresses the problems of controlling and motivating mechanical devices to act intelligently in dynamic, unpredictable environments.
 Major topics will include sensing, navigation and control, mapping and localization, robot perception using vision and sonar, and robot kinematics.
 In addition to short homework assignments, more extensive projects will be undertaken using both existing software and implementing students' own algorithms on medium-sized mobile robots capable of functioning in human spaces.
 Projects will focus on enabling the robots to execute tasks, explore, and interact with people and objects in their environment.
 Prerequisite: Computer Science 231 and 251.
 Four credit hours.

-[CS378] Introduction to the Theory of Computation Focuses on formal languages, automata, computability, complexity classes, and undecidability.
+CS378f Introduction to the Theory of Computation Focuses on formal languages, automata, computability, complexity classes, and undecidability.
 Languages discussed include regular languages, context-free languages, and recursively enumerable languages.
 Both deterministic and non-deterministic forms of the corresponding machines (finite automata, push-down automata, and Turing machines) are also discussed.
 Unsolvable and intractable problems are addressed, as is the role of NP-completeness.
-Students will learn through problem sets and short programming projects.
+Students will learn through problem sets, possibly augmented by short programming projects.
 Prerequisite: Computer Science 231 and either Mathematics 274 or 275.
 Four credit hours.
+Aaron

 [CS441] Systems Biology II The application of principles learned in Systems Biology I to a particular biological system.
 Students will work in interdisciplinary teams to complete a project focusing on one biological system and one or more mathematical models of this system.
 Involves reading journal articles, designing and running numerical experiments, analyzing results, and presenting challenges and results.
 Culminates in both a poster presentation and a comprehensive journal article-styled report and oral presentation.
 Prerequisite: Computer Science 341.
 Four credit hours.
 N.